Python SDK KPI APIs

 Example 2: Document Processing KPIs

-For AI-powered document processing applications, KPIs often focus on accuracy, efficiency, and cost savings:
+For AI-powered document processing applications, KPIs often focus on accuracy and efficiency:

 # Step 1: Define KPIs for document processing use case